-Governance.
+Governance

-In line with the town council's business plan objective of being a council that champions good governance and financial integrity Members utilised the Finance & Governance Toolkit for Community and Town Councils developed jointly by One Voice Wales, the Society of Local Council Clerks (SLCC) and Welsh Government, with commentary from Audit Wales, this toolkit aims to support community and town councils in Wales to:
+In line with the Town Council's business plan objective of promoting good governance and financial integrity, Members have adopted the Finance & Governance Toolkit for Community and Town Councils.
+This resource was jointly developed by One Voice Wales, the Society of Local Council Clerks (SLCC), and the Welsh Government.
+The toolkit is designed to help community and town councils across Wales:

-- review the financial management, governance and accountability arrangements in place; and - consider how effective these arrangements are, and how they might be improved.
+- Review their financial management, governance, and accountability arrangements; and - Assess the effectiveness of these arrangements and identify opportunities for improvement.